 "How kind of you to deliver yourself to me, Potter," said the woman with a smile, bowing her head slightly in thanks.
 "I felt uncomfortable not being able to fully carry out my Lord's will."

 "Fully?"
 Harry paused for a moment in face confusion.
-"Oh wait you think that's the real prophecy.
+"Oh wait you think that's the real prophesy.
 Sorry, it's a fake."

 "You lie," said Bellatrix at once.
 "You never had the chance to swap it for another, and no one had the opportunity to take it from you so-"

 Bellatrix felt the glass orb in her fingers suddenly slip away from her grasp.
 Like he figured, she'd never bothered to try and hold it back as she believed it was real, and all real prophecies are immune to being manipulated such by magic.
 It simply didn't work.

 Immediately Bellatrix's wand was up, ready to strike the boy down who'd somehow tricked her.
 Yet she held back, as she now didn't know where the real prophesy was.
 Harry on the other hand was apparently unconcerned with his mortal danger, considering the false prophesy he'd conjured so long ago before tossing it over his shoulder where it shattered on the floor.

 "Where is it?" said Bellatrix slowly.
 It took everything he had not to react to her words.
 They were damn terrifying the way she was regarding him.
 It was incredible how she could be so playful and so deadly, like a switch had been flipped.

 "Right here of course," he said, pulling out an identical orb to the one he'd just been holding from behind his back.
 He knelt and placed it on the floor.
 "Go ahead and check for yourself."

 Bellatrix gave him a searching look before aiming her wand at the orb.
 "Accio."
 True to Harry's word, the thing made no effort to move in the slightest.
 "Excellent," she said with a pleased smile.
 "Now, roll it-"